Home

 Frequency Distribution of Discrete Data

-Discrete data is generated by counting; each and every observation is exact.
-When an observation is repeated.
-It is counted the number for which the observation is repeated is called frequency of that observation.
-The class limits in discrete data are true class limit; there are no class boundaries in discrete data.
+Discrete data is generated by counting, and each and every observation is exact.
+When an observation is repeated, it is counted.
+The number for which the observation is repeated is called the frequency of that observation.
+The class limits in discrete data are true class limits; there are no class boundaries in discrete data.

 Example:

-The following are the number of female employees in different branches of commercial banks.
+The following is the number of female employees in different branches of commercial banks.
 Make a frequency distribution.

 2, 4, 6, 1, 3, 5, 3, 7, 8, 6, 4, 7, 4, 4, 2, 1, 3, 6, 4, 2, 5, 7, 9, 1, 2, 10, 1, 8, 9, 2, 3, 1, 2, 3, 4, 4, 4, 6, 6, 5, 5, 4, 5, 8, 5, 4, 3, 3, 2, 5, 0, 5, 9, 9, 8, 10, 0, 4, 10, 10, 1, 1, 2, 2, 1, 8, 6, 9, 10